PostHog/posthog.com/contents/blog/dynamic-open-graph-images.md

 ---
 date: 2022-03-01
-title: "Dynamic Open Graph images: your website's free social media ad that's always up-to-date"
+title: "Dynamic Open Graph images: Your website's free social media ad (that's always up-to-date)"
 rootPage: /blog
 sidebar: Blog
 showTitle: true
 hideAnchor: true
 author: ["cory-watilo"]
 categories: ["Inside PostHog"]
-featuredImage: ../images/blog/posthog-array-blog.png
+featuredImage: ../images/blog/actual-post-open-graph-image.png
 featuredImageType: full
 excerpt: The image preview you see when sharing a link is a great opportunity to get your brand’s message in front of people without them even clicking through to your website.
 Most sites just opt to display a logo and some brand elements.
 ---